benwhalley/mindframe/docs/architecture.md

 # Humans who will use `mindframe`

-I envisage 4 primary roles for humans:
+I envisage 5 primary roles for humans:

-- system developer (i.e. Ali!)
+- system developer
-- intervention developer (i.e. Jackie or others who want to convert therapy manuals to chatbots)
+- intervention developers (e.g. Jackie or others who want to convert therapy manuals to chatbots)
-- clients (i.e. patients)
-- supervisors: human therapists or experts acting as supervisors to the system at runtime, or providing offline evaluations of performance
+- supervisors: human therapists or experts acting as supervisors to the system at runtime, or
+- trainers: human experts providing offline evaluations of performance
+- clients/patients

 I think we should avoid using the word "agent" because it's ambiguous whether we mean the system/server/chatbot or the human patient because usage differs in CS and Psy.

 Let's call the combined set of models and databases which produce output "the system" or the "chatbot".

-These user types each have different needs for UI to be met (see below).
+These user types each have different needs for UI to be met.

 # System 'primitives' and a common vocabulary